Can Debt Follow You to Another Country? 2022 Guide

 Can I Go Abroad to Escape Debt? – Leaving UK with Debt

-Well, in most cases, yes, but this gives creditors other ways to claim what they’re owed.
+Well, in some cases, yes, but this gives creditors other ways to claim what they’re owed.
 So the best course of action is to deal with your debt before going abroad.

 If you leave any country – including the UK of course – your creditors cannot legally chase you for the amount that you owe them.
 But what they can do is to go after the assets you leave behind.